 Sponsorship Levels and Benefits

-Gold: $1,500 to sponsor free registration of TAMUS faculty, staff, and students; to be announced online, at the opening and at the reception ceremonies;
+- Gold: $1,500 Sponsorship for registration of chairs, co-chairs, TAMUS faculty, staff, and students, and for the lunch.
+To be announced online, at the opening and at lunch;

-Bronze: $500 to sponsor student poster competition; to be announced online and at the reception.
+- Bronze: $500 Sponsorship for student registration and poster competition.
+To be announced online and at the opening.